antononcube/ConversationalAgents/Projects/HeadHuntressGemma/README.md

 *TBD...*

-Here is a diagram of the components of Sous Chef Susana:
+Here is a diagram of the components of Head Huntress Gemma:

 [![HeadHuntressGemma](./Diagrams/Head-Huntress-Gemma-design.jpg)](./Diagrams/Head-Huntress-Gemma-design.jpg)